MATS CHRESSMAN AT THE SENAB OFFICE IN 2025

 THROUGH TIME - AND SPACE

 It's been several years since former Senab colleagues Mats and Lasse last met.
 Now, when they meet in the conference room at Regeringsgatan 66 - to talk about Mats' time at Senab - time stops for a moment.
-A warm handshake and laughter-filled words evoke memories of a long relationship, shared experiences and work that shaped both themselves and Senab.
+After a warm handshake and a few laughter-filled words, the memories of a long relationship, shared experiences and work that shaped both themselves and Senab are awakened.
 The reunion brings stories to life, and tales from the past quickly bubble to the surface.

 - "The first job I got was at the Arlanda domestic terminal," Mats begins with a wry smile.
 "In a way, it was like being thrown straight into the thick of things.
 Everything was new to me and it wasn't just about delivering furniture.
 It was about learning to understand a place with people in constant motion.